Hate is very very bad!

 - Genre Savvy: One of the only ways Yoi and Itami have survived taking on the magical girls is their ability to exploit the aspects of the Magical Girl genre.

 - Sociopathic Hero: Both Yoi and Itami could be considered this.
 Or possibly Villain Protagonists.
-They slaughter little girls for money, Itami is a stone-cold killer who's been mentioned to have "played doctor" back in school with real knives, and Yoi is unawares the embodiment of chaos and entropy.
+They slaughter little girls for money, Itami is a stone-cold killer who's been mentioned to have "played doctor" back in school with real knives, and Yoi is unaware that he is the embodiment of chaos and entropy.

 - Killed Mid-Sentence: The very first scene begins with a Magical Girl making her dramatic entrance, complete with song, and getting headshotted before she can finish the first verse.